-1. Each Mobile Food Establishment shall have a designated Person in Charge responsible for knowledge of, and compliance with, these Regulations.
-Such person shall be on-site and accessible during all hours of operation of the Mobile Food Establishment.
-Facilities without such Person in Charge shall not be approved to open or operate.
+1. Each mobile food establishment shall have a designated person in charge responsible for knowledge of, and compliance with, this Part.
+Such person shall be on-site and accessible during all hours of operation of the mobile food establishment.
+Facilities without such person in charge shall not be approved to open or operate.

-2. Except for § 1.8.6(A)(3) of this Part, the Mobile Food Establishment shall have a Manager Certified in Food Safety as specified in "Certification of Managers in Food Safety" (Part 2 of this Subchapter).
+2. Except for § 1.8.6(A)(3) of this Part, the mobile food establishment shall have a manager certified in food safety as specified in Part 2 of this Subchapter.

-3. As specified in these Regulations, Mobile Food Establishments that serve only commercially prepackaged foods, beverages and commercially precooked potentially hazardous foods requiring no manual handling and/or when only cold foods are prepared and there is no modified atmospheric packaging, a Manager Certified in Food Safety may not be required.
+3. As specified in this Part, mobile food establishments that serve only commercially pre-packaged foods, beverages and commercially pre-cooked potentially hazardous foods requiring no manual handling and/or when only cold foods are prepared and there is no modified atmospheric packaging, a manager certified in food safety may not be required.

 B. Food Preparation